Grave Encounters: Development

 Grave Encounters was produced in collaboration with American Express, Digital Interference, Twin Engine Films, and Darclight.
 The film was written and directed by the Vicious Brothers, Colin Minihan and Stuart Ortiz.
 The pair sought to create a project in the horror genre, and in order to maintain a low budget, decided to utilise "the mockumentary format" at a time when found-footage horror films such as Paranormal Activity (2007) were achieving commercial success.
 According to Minihan, he and Ortiz wondered, "why has no one made a fucking found-footage film out of these ghost-hunting shows?"

 Minihan and Ortiz wrote a script for the film roughly 85 pages in length, though they allowed the members of the cast to improvise during filming.

 Filming

 Grave Encounters was filmed in Riverview Hospital, a mental institute in Coquitlam, British Columbia; the hospital has served as a location for a number of other television and film productions.

 Visual effects

 A number of visual effects in the film were accomplished using computer-generated imagery (CGI).
 One sequence, in which Houston is thrown across a room, was initially filmed as a practical effect using a stunt performer.
 Upon reviewing the footage of the stunt performer being "thrown", Minihan and Ortiz were dissatisfied with the result; they then asked the performer to run, jump, and fall to the ground several times, and completed the final effect in post-production.

+Alternative ending

+Years after the film's release, the Vicious Brothers released an extended ending, which is available to view on YouTube.
+A camera crew interviews several parties concerning the Grave Encounters crew's disappearances and the recovered footage.
+Kenny Sandoval arrived on-time to unlock the hospital the morning after the crew entered, only to find the damage done to the main doors and no trace of the crew except for the lobotomized Lance.
+The incident at the hospital is currently under criminal investigation by the police; the chief in charge of the investigation believes the crew's footage to be a hoax which they made, but is unable to explain what happened to Lance.
+Lance has been institutionalized due to his permanently impaired state.
+The crew attempt to interview Lance, which causes him to fly into a state of frantic terror, screaming that he doesn't want to be on camera anymore, while orderlies restrain him.